BladeTail/JNKeychain/README.md

 In order to share the keychain data across different applications enable Keychain Sharing access group under project capabilities, add Security.framework to the Linked Frameworks and Libraries and use the methods which expect access group:

     NSString *accessGroup = @"demo.JNKeychain.shared";

+    // if testValue is a kind of name,email,etc infomation,testKey should be (__bridge id)kSecAttrAccount which is defined by apple.
+    // if testValue is kind of password,token,etc infomation,testKey should be (__bridge id)kSecAttrGeneric.

     if ([JNKeychain saveValue:testValue forKey:testKey forAccessGroup:accessGroup]) {
         NSLog(@"Correctly saved value '%@' for key '%@'", testValue, testKey);
     } else {